 The International Women's Program focuses on strengthening legal norms and enforcement mechanisms that advance the rights of women.
 Our advocacy work has supported the voices of women activists on the ground both directly and indirectly.
 In the last year, the program worked closely with a coalition of advocacy groups to obtain United Nations Security Council Resolutions 1820 and 1888, which obligate governments to prevent and prosecute acts of sexual violence during conflict.
 In addition, we supported the creation of a new UN position, the Special Representative to the Secretary General on Sexual Violence in Conflict, which is now occupied by an experienced candidate.
 The program was also part of an advocacy group working on the creation of UN Women, the UN entity focused on women’s rights created in July 2011.

 The International Women's Program has limited its focus to the following countries: Nepal, Colombia, Guatemala, Kenya, Uganda, Sudan, Liberia, Sierra Leone, Palestine, Iraq, and Bosnia and Herzegovina.
 The program will continue to support organizations in Burma, Cambodia, and Lebanon at a lower scale.

-The program supports initiatives of regional or multicountry scope with the objectives of supporting women’s rights advocates sharing experiences, strategies and best practices; creating international, regional, and subbing regional initiatives and networks; and promoting access to information.
+We also support initiatives of regional or multi-country scope with the goal of helping women’s rights advocates share experiences, strategies and best practices; create international, regional and local networks; and promote access to information.